thomd/pytorch-image-classification-with-transfer-learning/README.md

 ### Image Data

-Image folder expects the files and directories to be constructed like this:
+Images must be structured like this:

     .
     └── images